General Playground Rules

 All playground disagreements that cannot be resolved by the individuals involved will be brought to an adult supervisor.
 Students will be given an opportunity to come to a mutual solution.
 Supervisors will facilitate the students’ efforts to reach a mutual solution.
 If one is not reached, the supervisor will resolve the situation.

 Conflicts in which students cannot come to a solution or a student has a pattern of breaking rules:

 - First offense: Student takes a “timeout” from the game until he/she decides he/she is ready to rejoin the game.

 - Second offense: Students who need a “cooling off” period will be directed to a specific area by the playground assistant.

-- Third offense: Student is removed from the game and “benched” for the duration of recess.
-Any students involved in physical altercations will meet with the principal.
+- Third offense: Student is removed from the game and “benched” for a time during recess.
+The amount of time varies and depends on age, about 1 minute per year of age.
+For example a 5 yr. old would be benched for 5 minutes, a 6yr. old for 6 minutes, a 7yr. old for 7 minutes … etc. Any students involved in physical altercations will meet with the principal.

 Basic Rules for Playground Games and Equipment

 - One player is the server and the other is the receiver

 - The server has two serves to serve correctly or he/she is out.
 The server must: